cnikesh/Car-Make-Classification/README.md

 3. Run the notebooks step by step to train and evaluate the models.

+4. Place the model files in "app/src/ml" folder in the android project.

 ## Results

 - Achieved high accuracy for both angle detection and make classification models.